cantecim/dotfiles/README.md

 ```

 Running `make` with the Makefile is idempotent.
 The installation process in the Makefile is tested on every push and every week in this
-[GitHub Action](https://github.com/webpro/dotfiles/actions).
+[GitHub Action](https://github.com/cantecim/dotfiles/actions).
 Please file an issue in this repo if there are errors.

 ## Post-Installation

 1. Set your Git credentials:

+   It is configured for me by default

 ```sh
 git config --global user.name "your name"